-Marzullo considers the case when at most f (f < n) sensors are faulty in a n-sensor network.
+Marzullo considers the case when at most f(f < n) sensors are faulty in a n-sensor network.
 The physical value would then be contained in any of the (n - f) intersecting intervals.
 Since it is not possible to decide which intersection contains the physical value, the smallest connecting interval containing all the (n - f) intersections is taken to be the output of the processor.
 It can be seen that this final estimate contains the actual physical value.
 The final estimate, however, becomes arbitrarily wide as the number of faulty sensors becomes large.
 In such cases, an integration method described in [12] reduces the width of the final abstract estimate.
 For simplicity, we will use Marzullo's model for information integration in the proposed network.
+Fig. 1 illustrates Marzullo's method for integrating six intervals of which three are incorrect (i.e., n = 6, f = 3).

-In this paper we concentrate on competitive information integration.
+In this paper, we concentrate on competitive information integration.
 The architecture described here could be used effectively for complementary information integration in the presence of noise and possibly faulty sensors.

-1.2 Notations and Definitions
+C. Notations and Definitions